henry2004y/Vlasiator.jl/docs/src/manual.md

 To avoid confusion about variable names, the conventions are

 - raw quantities are all lowercases;
-- all predefined derived variable names start with a capital letter.
+- all predefined derived variable names start with a capital letter;
+- exceptions are for aliases (e.g. `"n"`).

 To obtain a derived quantity, use either a key of string or symbol,